COVID-19 guidance document for long-term care homes in Ontario

 Active screening means there is some form of attestation or confirmation of screening.
 This can be achieved through pre-arrival submission of online screening or in person.

-Passive screening means that those entering the setting review screening questions themselves, and there is no verification of screening (for example, signage at entrances as a visual reminder not to enter if symptomatic).
+Passive screening means that those entering the setting review screening questions themselves, and there is no verification or reporting of screening results.

 Screening requirements